Diplomatic missions

 Website: www.mfa.bg/embassies/southafrica

-Bulgarian citizens travelling to Botswana should contact the Botswana Embassy in Stockholm.
+Bulgarian citizens travelling to Botswana should contact the Permanent Mission of Botswana to the United Nations in Geneva, Switzerland.

 Permanent mission of the Republic of Botswana to the United Nations Office